 - Entrance Fee: Free of charge

-- Getting There: Accessible by private car, ride-share (Uber), or bus/shared taxi.
+- Getting There: Accessible by private car, ride-share (Uber), or bus/'service'.
 It’s located near the Lebanese Ministry of Defense, a notable landmark in Yarzeh.

 - Tip: Don’t miss the "Hope for Peace" monument outside the museum, which is a powerful symbol made from decommissioned military hardware — it's a reminder of Lebanon’s resilience and future hopes.